 - Hood closes automatically

 What you will need

 - ACURA Hood Lift Support

 - Flathead Screwdriver

 Follow these instructions to change the hood struts in Acura vehicles.
 Plan on approximately 30 minutes of labor.
 Be careful not to injure yourself.

-- Open the hood of your ACURA model.
-The hood latch release is located under the dashboard on the driver's side.
+Open the hood of the ACURA model.
+The hood latch release is located under the dashboard on the driver’s side.

-In this guide, you will learn how to replace the hood lift support on ACURA vehicles such as the MDX, NSX, RDX, RL RLX, RSX, SLX, TL TLX, ZDX, CDX, CL, VSX, EL, ILX, Integra, Legend.
+This guide will teach you how to replace the hood lift support on ACURA vehicles such as the MDX, NSX, RDX, RL RLX, RSX, SLX, TL TLX, ZDX, CDX, CL, VSX, EL, ILX, Integra, Legend.

 We hope you find the Fix Acura Hood that Won’t Stay Open guide helpful.
 Check these troubleshooting and repair guides for more help on your Acura vehicle.